ralemy/xamarin-mvvm-bdd/README.md

+# You are on the Settings branch

+This branch is based on the Boilerplate.V1.1 tag, and shows how to add Settings to the app and how to test it using the BDD framework and Xamarin Backdoors. refer to the Docs/ directory for the markdown file that explains the steps.

 # Xamarin MVVM App delevopment using BDD

 This is an effort to provide step by step demonstration of how to develop a Xamarin app for iOS and Android using MVVM architecture and Behaviour Driven Development Methodology.